Find more garden information

 5. Frame a picturesque rectangular lawn.
 Designer Mike Munsterman whittled a purely decorative lawn down to its essence in the shady front yard of his Dallas home.
 His pretty-as-a-picture lawn is matted and framed by a border of pea gravel backed by low ground covers and evergreen shrubs.
 The large concrete pad that crosses the lawn leads to the home's front door on one side and out to a sunny street-side garden on the other.
 The effect of this narrow, rectangular lawn near the front door is of a green welcome mat.

-Pam Penick is a garden designer and gardening coach at Penick Landscape Design in Austin, TX.
-On her award-winning blog Digging, she dishes about gardening in a hot climate, xeriscaping, native plants, agave lust, lawn alternatives, and garden design with can-do encouragement and practical advice, spiced up with colorful garden photos.
+Pam Penick is a garden designer and gardening coach who hosts the blog, Digging Cool Gardens in a Hot Climate in Austin, TX.
+Her award-winning blog dishes about xeriscaping, native plants, agave lust, lawn alternatives, and garden design with can-do encouragement and practical advice, spiced up with colorful garden photos.

 Pam's articles and photographs have also appeared in Garden Design, Fine Gardening, Austin Home, Fresh Home, and other publications.